Best gaming mouse 2023: the top wired and wireless gaming mice

 The best ambidextrous gaming mouse

 Besides, the Viper has a much more tasteful design than the Pugio, and its two main clicker buttons feel more responsive, too.
-Plus, the Viper is absurdly light, coming in at just 69g.
+Plus, the Viper is nicely light, coming in at just 69g.
 This means it's super easy to swish around your mouse mat, and never becomes a drag when you're playing games for long periods of time.
 Razer's Synapse 3 software gives you loads of customisation options, too.
-It comes at a price, but for the ultimate in luxurious ambidextrous gaming mice, the Razer Viper is a tough act to beat.
+Anyone disappointed by the Viper V2 Pro adopting a purely right-handed design can take solace in the fact that it’s most ostensibly basic predecessor remains a brilliant ambidextrous gaming mouse.

 Read more in our Razer Viper review